figsbt/django-app/README.md

     - As the web-app itself is containarized, it can be deployed on kubernetes to scale on demand.

-## Good to haves (But couldn't add because of lack of time)
+## The following could have been improved / added
-    - 100% test coverage
+    - More test coverage | some-tests-here
     - CICD and tests part of CI step
     - The secrets are exposed as part of README but ideally, they should be pulled on-fly from a secret store like Vault etc.